guvenemrekeskin/SOCDude/README.md

 - If a token or key is ever accidentally exposed, revoke and rotate it immediately (BotFather `/revoke` for Telegram; each provider's dashboard for API keys).
-- `config.json` is installed with `640` permissions - only root and
-  the Wazuh service group can read it.
-- All Telegram output is HTML-escaped before sending, and long reports are split at line boundaries to stay under Telegram's message-length limit rather than being truncated mid-word.
-- State (cooldown/rate-limit gating, correlation history, enrichment cache) lives in a local SQLite database with WAL mode and proper transactions (`BEGIN IMMEDIATE`), replacing the earlier JSON file + `fcntl` lock - correct under concurrent invocations from wazuh-integratord, and gives correlation/caching a real query layer instead of a second ad hoc file format.
-- The LLM is explicitly instructed never to fabricate threat-intel scores or MITRE technique IDs beyond what it's given - see the "Design principle" above.

 ## Status